Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Application to PBH binary mergers

 With a set of expressions for the expected local count $N(y)$ for both Poissonian and correlated cases, we are ready to explore the effects non-zero spatial correlation have on PBH binary mergers and the resulting constraints on the PBH abundance.
 We adopt the merger rate in Ref.~\cite{Raidal2025}, written out as

-where $\eta = q/(q+1)^2$ is the symmetric mass ratio, $t$ is the merger time, $t_0$ is the current age of the Universe, and $\psi(M)$ is the PBH mass distribution.
+where $\eta = q/(q+1)^2$ is the symmetric mass ratio, $t$ is the merger time, $t_0$ is the current age of the Universe, $S_1$ is the initial merger rate suppression factor, and $\psi(M)$ is the PBH mass distribution.
 Following Ref.~\cite{Dizon_2024}, we assume $\psi(M)$ to have the form of a double-bounded power law written out as

 where $\mathcal{N}_\mathrm{PL}$ is the normalization factor given by

 We set a maximum allowed mass ratio $q_\mathrm{max} = M_\mathrm{max}/M_\mathrm{min} = 1000$.
 We also calculate for the $i$-th moments of the mass distribution through